Siguza/iokit-utils/README.md

 # `ioclass`

+Usage:

+    ioclass [-b] [Name]

-Takes an IOKit class name as argument and prints its class hierarchy.
+Takes an IOKit class name as argument and, if `-b` is given, prints the bundle ID of the providing kext, otherwise prints its class hierarchy.

 ### Example